 A national solution for paper recycling

 Targeted funding for projects under the RMF National Paper Solution stream is improving Australia’s domestic paper and cardboard processing capacity.

 This funding addresses specific challenges including the high costs of paper and cardboard recycling infrastructure projects.

 An independent panel, with advice from industry experts, assessed projects proposed by the states and territories.

 Supporting waste infrastructure in regional and remote Australia

-Managing waste in regional and remote locations presents a range of challenges.
+There are a range of challenges to managing waste in regional and remote locations.
 These challenges mean that regional and remote areas often do not have kerbside waste collection or access to recycling and remanufacturing centres.